Last updated: 09 April 2021 09:37

 Can I get a mortgage payment deferral?

-The Society’s Guide to Mortgage Payment Deferrals, including representative examples, is available in our website blog post Coronavirus (COVID-19): mortgage payment deferrals.
-Please click here to be redirected to read the Society’s Guide to Mortgage Payment Deferrals, including representative examples.
+The Society’s Guide to Mortgage Payment Deferrals, including representative examples, is available here.
 You must read this Guide before completing the Self Certification Form to set up a payment deferral.

 Borrowers who are already in a payment shortfall or arrears will need to contact us in the first instance to discuss the options available.